Working at Heights Training Ontario

 Supervisors

-Supervisors responsible for overseeing work at height, monitoring fall protection use, and ensuring workers follow safe work procedures.
+For Supervisors responsible for overseeing work at height, monitoring fall protection use

 Working at Heights certification in Ontario is not permanent.
 Employers are responsible for ensuring that training remains valid, current, and properly documented.